ynshung/better-yt-shorts/README.md

 4. Enable developer mode by clicking the button at the top right corner
 5. Drag the unzipped folder (make sure the contents are the file and not another folder) into the page
 6. **OR** Click load unpacked and select the `manifest.json` file in the unzipped folder

+Note: The extension will not automatically update.
+You must check for updates manually in this repository for new eversions.

 ## 🙌 Version 3 is in Beta!
 Test out the latest version at the [v3 branch](https://github.com/ynshung/better-yt-shorts/tree/v3).
 Simply clone the repository, install the dependencies, start development mode and load the `dist` folder unpackaged.
 Feel free to leave or report any bugs, suggestion or improvement for this version.
 Your help is greatly appreciated!